Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Geometry/Create geometries/README.md

 ## How to use the sample

-Pan and zoom freely to see the different types of geometries placed onto the map.
+Pan and zoom freely to see the different types of geometries placed on the map.

 ## How it works